 Planned electric charging infrastructure by Three Rivers District Council

-As suitable Government grants are not available for local Councils to introduce rapid public charging infrastructure (which, like petrol pumps, are usually provided by commercial firms) on their own land, the District Council has determined to investigate using capital funding of at least £120,000 to encourage local uptake of electric driving.
+Until suitable Government grants are available for local Councils to introduce public rapid charging points (which, like petrol pumps, are usually provided by commercial firms) on their own land, the District Council has determined to investigate using capital funding of at least £120,000 to encourage local uptake of electric driving.

 Public charging points to enable electric driving